rtang03/fabric-es/docs/source/concept.rst

 The strongly typed API is directly derived from DDD domain model.
 Details will be elaborated via *counter expample*.
 This enables `end-to-end type-safety <https://charlesagile.com/end-to-end-type-safety>`__.

-This is typical L2 side-chain, or side-tree design.
-But added, L2 implementation will expose via federated API gateway.
+This is a kind of side-tree design.
 Each organization will deploy a federated API gateway.
 The underlying implementation is transparent to upstream client application.
-And, federated API gateways can fetch data across organizations, via `ambassador <https://docs.microsoft.com/en-us/azure/architecture/patterns/ambassador>`__ microservice, or namely *remote-data* microservice.
+And, federated API gateways can fetch data across organizations, via `ambassador <https://docs.microsoft.com/en-us/azure/architecture/patterns/ambassador>`__ microservice, or namely *remote-data* service.

 The federated gateway capability is under `packages/gateway-lib`.